WasmEdge/WasmEdge/doc/contribution.md

 ## Design new features

-You can propose new designs for existing SSVM features.
+You can propose new designs for existing WasmEdge features.
 You can also design entirely new features, Please submit a proposal via GitHub issues.

-SSVM maintainers will review this proposal as soon as possible.
+WasmEdge maintainers will review this proposal as soon as possible.
 This is necessary to ensure the overall architecture is consistent and to avoid duplicated work in the roadmap.